SkillsIQ, under the direction of the Client Services Industry Reference Committee (IRC), has undertaken a project to update the existing

 - CHCFIN006 Establish the financial counselling relationship

-- CHCFIN008 Apply professional practice in financial counselling
+- CHCFIN008 Manage case administration and apply professional practice in financial counselling

-- CHCFIN009 Provide financial counselling within a social justice framework
+- CHCFIN009 Provide financial counselling and systemic advocacy within a social justice framework

 Consultation Activities and Timelines

-National consultation on Draft 1 will take place from Thursday, 14 October and will close at 5.00pm AEDT on Thursday, 11 November 2021.
-During this period input will be sought on the updated draft qualification, three existing Units of Competency, two new Units of Competency and their associated Assessment Requirements.
+National consultation on Draft 1 took place from 14 October to 11 November 2021.
+During this period input was sought on the updated draft Qualification, three existing and two new Units of Competency and their associated Assessment Requirements.

-During this time SkillsIQ will be meeting with industry stakeholders, employers and subject matter experts (SMEs).
-If you have expertise in these areas and would like to meet via zoom with SkillsIQ, please contact Devika Mudaliar via email@example.com or via phone at 0438 043 186.
+During this time SkillsIQ will be liaising with industry stakeholders, employers and subject matter experts.
+If you have expertise in these areas and would like to meet electronically with SkillsIQ, please contact Devika Mudaliar via firstname.lastname@example.org or via phone at (02) 9392 8100 or 0438 043 186.

 To remain up to date with project developments, please subscribe to SkillsIQ’s mailing list at https://www.skillsiq.com.au/Subscribetoournewsletter.aspx.

-A series of webinars will be held together with access to the SkillsIQ Online Feedback Forum page.
-Please click on the links below to register for a webinar.
+A series of webinars were held along with access to the SkillsIQ Online Feedback Forum page.

 Date Time (AEDT)